 “This interview is about our play, so I’ll just say this and stop.
 I just came out to my parents, who are very conservative.
 They love and support me.
 Out & Proud serves a role model for teens and older that you can be a good person and be gay.
 It’s the haters who cause problems.”

-We don’t want anyone to know we were doing a pre-opening night at Michael’s party.
-We push to get publicity for the school performances the next weekend.
+We don’t want anyone to know we were doing a preview night at Michael’s party.
+We push to get publicity for the school performances next weekend.
 Jimmy gives me the thumbs up, and they leave.
 Mr. Clark is breathless.

 “Do you think we’ll get in the paper?”

-“Don’t sell your soul for popularity.
+“Don’t sell your soul for celebrity.
 It tends to come back to bite you,” I tell him.

 “Do you think the kids will like the play?”

 “Robby plans to highly amuse them with this play.
 I keep warning you that he isn’t gay.
 He’s has all the boys acting like girls which will surely create a stir.
 Think of it as another authentic Elizabethan norm where the audience throws rotten fruits at the actors.
 By making fruits of the actors, he’s throwing it back at them. ”

 “My goodness, will it be that bad.”

 “He’s releasing the dogs of hell on us.
 His role as Puck is vital to saving us from a riot.”

 He rushes over to work with Robby.
 Jack has been quiet during my interview, but he is in all the photo shots.
 I will start calling him Freddie Mercury.